Monday, April 15, 2024

 First I should cite someone before me who did similar work.
 Tyler Robbins on the Wordpress Blog The Eccentric Fundamentalist.
 But I don’t actually agree with him on everything.

 The main thing I disagree with is that I do believe the Novatians were Credo-Baptists.
 Socrates records that they did not observe the Sacrament of Confirmation which only makes sense if they were Credo-Baptists.
-It’s well known that he was heavily influenced by Tertullian who argued against Infant Baptism but for the wrong reasons as it is tied to his own belief in a type of Baptismal Regeneration, the idea that Sins committed after Baptism are what can’t be forgiven.
+It’s well known that Novatian was heavily influenced by Tertullian who argued against Infant Baptism but for the wrong reasons as it is tied to his own belief in a type of Baptismal Regeneration, the idea that Sins committed after Baptism are what can’t be forgiven.

-Robbins himself quoted something that contradicts his assertion of Infant Baptism being already Universal, if Novatian himself wasn’t Baptized till his till a time he thought he was about to die then he wasn’t Baptized as an infant.
+Robbins himself quoted something that contradicts his assertion of Infant Baptism being already Universal, if Novatian himself wasn’t Baptized till a time he thought he was about to die then he wasn’t Baptized as an infant.
 And if he was a convert he wasn’t Baptized as soon as he converted either.
-It also sounds very in agreement with Tertullian's position.
+It sounds very in agreement with Tertullian's position.

-The Apostolic Traditions are not the solid evidence he thinks it is either, there is increased scholarly skepticism it was even used in Rome and certainly that was the standard universal form.
-The earliest references to Infant Baptism existing are Origen and Tertullian, Origen defends it and Tertullian is against but both speak of it in a way that only makes sense if it’s a new custom.
+The Apostolic Traditions are not the solid evidence he thinks it is either, there is increased scholarly skepticism it was even used in Rome and certainly that it was the standard universal form.
+The earliest references to Infant Baptism existing are Origen and Tertullian, Origen defends it and Tertullian is against it but both speak of it in a way that only makes sense if it’s a new custom.

 The error of Baptismal Regeneration came first and then Infant Baptism came from that, not the other way around.

 But Robbins is very correct in pointing out the ways in which Novatian was certainly not a Congregationalist.
 Novatian was quite Authoritarian and Undemocratic.
+Of course I often criticize contemporary Baptists for being pretty Episcopal in their own way, but that doesn't seem to be quite the same as Novatian's issue.

 Saturday, April 6, 2024